 How much are Cassette Week releases?

-It depends.
-The going price is usually on par with a typical cassette release, which means it’s pretty cheap — at least, cheaper than vinyl.
-However, the limited nature of Cassette Week (and its predecessor, Cassette Store Day) creates a higher demand than supply.
+It varies.
+The price of a Cassette Week release is usually on par with a typical cassette release, which means it’s pretty affordable.
+However, the limited nature of Cassette Week creates a higher demand than supply.
 Tapes will often increase in value over time, resulting in a hotter resale market.
-That being said, we haven’t seen the same high prices on CW releases as we do for Record Store Day releases.
-Here’s a look at the most expensive RSD releases of all time, which you can compare to the most expensive cassettes sold on Discogs last year.

 Where can I learn more about cassettes?

+Discogs is best known as a destination for vinyl lovers, but the Community also loves cassettes.
 Maybe you’re new to collecting cassettes, or maybe you’re looking for more info on the latest trends.
-Either way, we’ve got you covered:
+Either way, Discogs has you covered:

 - How to Care for Cassette Tapes